No, snoozing 😴 is not for the lazy! 😄

 Taking forty winks does not help us to recover effectively.

-When I feel safe, I can sleep deeper.
+When I feel at peace, I can sleep deeper.

 However, my body is often in survival mode.